bgamari/ghc-wiki-import/records/overloaded-record-fields/implementation.md

 ```

 which is fine, but rather long-winded if there are many constructors or fields.
 Essentially this is doing the job of the desugarer for record updates.
-I wonder if it would be easier to fix [\#2595](https://gitlab.staging.haskell.org/ghc/ghc/issues/2595).
-Perhaps not; the general case makes my brain hurt.
-I only need a rather special case: updating one field, where either the type does not change, or none of the local constraints mention changing type variables.